altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 ‘There seems to be a problem,’ Regis thought as he wiped the dirt from his face.

-"Ugh... were the guards defending the cannons stronger than expected?"
+"Ugh... were the guards defending the cannons stronger than expected?"<br/>

 Eric said as he drew his sword.

-"Sir Regis, Let me support them with team 5!"
+"Sir Regis, Let me support them with team 5!"<br/>

-"Well..."
+"Well..."<br/>

 The safety of Altina was the top priority, but Eric was a young knight entrusted to him by Evrard.
 After seeing the dented armor and helmet of the fallen soldiers, Regis hesitated entrusting this to him.

 But if it took too long to capture the cannons, the group numbering less than 200 would fall from the attrition of fighting 4000 enemy soldiers.

-"Team 4, we are going!"
+"Team 4, we are going!"<br/>

 "What!?
 Alti...
-Princess!?"
+Princess!?"<br/>

 "We need to reinforce them right!?
-Help out the team in trouble!"
+Help out the team in trouble!"<br/>

 She charged up the stairs as she spoke.

 The soldiers jogged along, shouting "Follow the princess!
-Follow closely!"
+Follow closely!"<br/>

 Regis hugged his head.

 "I did say that but...
-Ah, really, that's what I said!"
+Ah, really, that's what I said!"<br/>

 He charged in too.

 Eric moved alongside him.

-"You do believe."
+"You do believe."<br/>

-"Eh?"
+"Eh?"<br/>

-"You do believe that if it was the princess, she wouldn't lose to anyone."
+"You do believe that if it was the princess, she wouldn't lose to anyone."<br/>

 "...
 I promised to trust her...
-But..."
+But..."<br/>

 But he was still worried.